-If there is a suitable alternative site available, the police can also tell you to move you on even if you have less than six vehicles on the land.
+If there is a suitable alternative site available, the police can tell you to move even if you have fewer than 6 vehicles on the land.

-If the council or another public authority owns the land, they must consider your human rights and other welfare considerations such as your children's education before deciding to ask you to leave.
+If the council or another public authority owns the land, they must consider your human rights and other welfare considerations such as your children's education before asking you to leave.

 Action the police can take if you don't move on